-- Our adoption fee is $200.00.
-For your adoption fee, the dog will be spayed/neutered, fully vaccinated, micro-chipped and receive a free lifetime of training sessions with VRC.
+- Our adoption fee is $300.00.
+For your adoption fee, the dog will be spayed/neutered, fully vaccinated, micro-chipped, heartworm free and receive an free introductory training/behavioral session (via phone or Skype).

 - All of our dogs are spayed/neutered.
 DO NOT ASK US FOR AN UN-ALTERED DOG!